Computer Engineering Minor - Curriculum

 Applied Programming in C

-An introduction to classical algorithms used in the solution of numerical problems encountered in science and engineering.
-The C language will be introduced as a tool for implementing these algorithms.
-Topics include an introduction to C, computer number representation and roundoff error, algorithms for finding roots of nonlinear equations, interpolation, numerical differentiation and integration, function approximation and data fitting solutions to systems of linear equations, and general matrix manipulation.
+This course uses the C language to implement algorithms used in the numerical solution of common problems encountered in science and engineering.
+Topics include an introduction to C, computer number representation and roundoff error, algorithms for finding roots of nonlinear equations, interpolation, threading, software security, numerical differentiation and integration, function approximation and data fitting solutions to systems of linear equations, and general matrix manipulation.
 (Prerequisites: MATH-241 and CMPE-250 or equivalent courses.)
-Lab 2, Lecture 2 (Fall, Spring).
+Lab 2 (Fall, Spring).

 Interface and Digital Electronics